nathanielgreen/chromebooks_and_linux/README.md

-If you've used macOS for web development, you'll likely be familiar with the command line and programs for it such as git, Homebrew, rvm, Heroku etc. These all mostly work the same on Linux (aside from Homebrew, I'll get into that in a second) and only require slightly different configuration for some which I'll give a tutorial for here.
+If you've used macOS for web development, you'll likely be familiar with the command line and programs for it such as git, Homebrew, rvm, Heroku etc. These all mostly work the same on Linux (aside from Homebrew, I'll get into that in a second) and only require slightly different configuration, in which I'll go over in the tutorial.

-A lot of Linux software and programs, including some of the distributions themselves, are also open source, allowing a lot of control and customisation within your OS.
+A lot of Linux software and programs, including some of the distributions themselves, are also open source, allowing a lot of control and customization within your OS.

 ### 1.2.1 Package Managers and Homebrew